chaurasiyag/Brainpan-1/README.md

 # Brainpan-1
 Walkthrough - Reverse engineer a Windows executable, find a buffer overflow and exploit it on a Linux machine.

+Brainpan is perfect for OSCP practice and has been highly recommended to complete before the exam.
+Exploit a buffer overflow vulnerability by analyzing a Windows executable on a Linux machine.
+If you get stuck on this machine, don't give up (or look at writeups), just try harder.

 # 1. python3 threader.py
 here we find two port 9999, 10000 are opened and at 10000 SimpleHTTPServer 0.6 (Python 2.7.3) .
 # 2. A web portal was live.